 Sallie Mae’s 1-2-3 Approach to Paying for College

-Figuring out how to pay for college can be stressful and complicated.
+Figuring out how to pay for higher education can be stressful and complicated.
 Follow our three-step approach to simplify the process:

 1. Start with money you don’t have to pay back.